spekulatius/PHPScraper/README.md

 echo $web->title();
 ```

-### Common Use-Cases: Links, Images, Headings, Content, Lists, Keywords, etc. pp.
+### :battery: Batteries included: Links, Images, Headings, Content, Lists, Keywords, etc. pp. are included

 Many common use cases are covered already.
 You can find extractors for various HTML tags including attributes of interest.
-Sometimes there is an option to get a simple and a details version, here in the case of links:
+In some cases there is an option to get a simple and a detailed version, here in the case of links:

 ```PHP
 $web = new \spekulatius\phpscraper;